buckbaskin/buckbaskin.github.io/content/break-quad-copter3.md

 Date: 2018-07-25
 Category: Breaking
 Tags: quadcopter, multimeter, reverse engineering
+Summary: My background in electrical engineering involves the first 4 chapters of an electronics textbook I read on my phone when I had internet connection and power in town while hiking the Appalachian Trail.
+What can I figure out about how the circut board works for the quadcopter?
 ---

 My background in electrical engineering involves the first 4 chapters of an